National Wildlife Refuge

 |Visit the Refuge's Web Site:

 Continued . . .
-View a variety of upland, riparian, and lake wildlife from the Visitor Center observation room.
-In recent years, nesting osprey have been visible in spring and summer on the nest platform visible from the observation room.
-In winter, large numbers of bald eagles can often be seen from the observation room.
+View a variety of upland, riparian, and lake wildlife from the Visitor Center viewing room.
+In recent years, nesting osprey have been visible in spring and summer on the nest platform near the Visitor Center.
+In winter, large numbers of bald eagles can often be seen from the viewing room.

 If you prefer a walking tour, visit the 1/2-mile, self-guided Nature Trail at the Visitor Center.
 Visitors interested in a longer hike can follow several miles of internal refuge roads beginning at the Visitor Center or at Gotts Point.

 Spectacular concentrations of waterfowl occur on the Lake Lowell Unit during peak migration.
 Large numbers of birds begin to move into the area in September.
 Resident flocks of ducks and up to 6,000 Canada geese are usually on Lake Lowell by the second week of October.
 By mid-November, the goose population peaks at up to 15,000 birds.
 Duck populations peak in mid-December, with up to 150,000 on Lake Lowell.
 Mallards predominate, but small numbers of pintail, American wigeon, green-winged teal, wood duck, common merganser, and northern shoveler are also present.